fairandsmart/right-consent/_docs/103-discover-api-guide.md

 echo ${FORM_URL}
 {% endhighlight %}

+In JSON, only a representation of the transaction is send including the link to the next action.

 In both case, an authentication token is included avoiding to use the OIDC Bearer token for the transaction process, making it easyer to integrate in a popup or an IFrame.
-The token can be joined to all action as a query param (/submit?t=$token).
+The token can be joined to all action as a query param (?t=$token) or in a header (CM_TOKEN: $token)

 A short version of the transaction just after creation is: